Hu-Fi/campaign-launcher-action/README.md

     # Address of Reputation Oracle that will handle campaign
     REPUTATION_ORACLE_ADDRESS: "0x..."
   env:
-    # JSON-RPC endpoint for the blockchain
+    # JSON-RPC endpoint for the blockchain.
+Campaign will be launched on its chain
     WEB3_RPC_URL: ${{ secrets.WEB3_RPC_URL }}
     # Private key of the wallet to use for transactions
     WEB3_PRIVATE_KEY: ${{ secrets.WEB3_PRIVATE_KEY }}